Safety devices and their impact on your motorhome insurance

 Insurance benefits of installing reversing sensors or cameras

 Insurers value the extra safety that reversing cameras and sensors provide.
 If you invest in a reversing camera or sensor, you can expect to save money on your insurance premium.
-With Club Care motorhome insurance, you'll receive a 5% discount on your insurance premium when you fit a reversing camera or sensor.
+With our motorhome insurance, you'll receive a 5% discount on your insurance premium when you fit a reversing camera or sensor.

 Punctures are hazardous for any vehicle and can cause expansive damage if not managed correctly.
 It can be difficult to detect a flat or deflating tyre, particularly on a rear wheel, when driving a motorhome as the suspension can mask the problem.